NahalG/Telling-Stories-with-Data/FinalProjectpart1.md

 -	Bring in the consumers voice through primary research
 -	Call to action: Do we adapt our ways of life to the use of ChatGPT or wage a war against it?

-The below image showcase the storyline for the pitch:
+The below image showcases the storyline for the pitch:

 ![Storyline](Storyline.jpeg)

 ## Initial sketches

-The below images showcase rudimentary sketches for the storyline.
+The below images are rudimentary sketches for the storyline.

 <img src="Sketch1.jpeg" width="600"/>

 <img src="Sketch2.jpeg" width="600"/>

+I also plan to use a map to highlight the regions where ChatGPT is not available.

 ## The data